ghazilife/Home-Care-Project/README.md

 The doctor uses the following API calls to get a list of all existing patients or to add a new patient.

 Show API Calls
+GET /getPatients Returns a list of all patients inlcuding the health status points.

+POST /addPatient Creates a new Patient.

+POST /medication Assigns a medication to a patient.

 API - Chat
 The API consists of the following endpoints:

 Show API Calls
+GET /getAllChatrooms Returns all messages from database

+GET /getAllChatroomsFromUser/:id/:type Returns all messages from one person (sent and received)

+GET /getAllChatroomsFromTwoParties/:chatPartner1ID/:chatPartner1Type/:chatPartner2ID/:chatPartner2Type Returns all messages from two parties

+POST /newChatroom/:chatID/:chatName/:fromID/:fromType/:toID/:toType Creates a new chatroom

+POST /updateMessage/:chatID/:chatName/:chatPartner1ID/:chatPartner1Type/:chatPartner2ID/:chatPartner2Type/:message Update the message entry

+GET /getPatients Returns the IDs and names from all patients

+GET /getDoctors Returns the IDs and names from all doctors

+GET /getPharmacies Returns the IDs and names from all pharmacies

 Furthermore, we store the chatroom as JSON objects in the database.

 Show Example of health data
+messages is saved in the Database as follows:

+   {"messages":[
+   	{"timestamp":1613118472724,"type":"created","read":true}
+	{"message":"Hello", "fromType":"doctor","toType":"patient", "timestamp":1613118475705, "read":true, "type":"message"}
+	{"message":"hello doctor", "fromType": "patient", "toType": "doctor", "timestamp":1613220860614, "read":false, "type":"message"}
+	]}